Kaliza interdicted

 “When the investigations are concluded, the matter will be referred to the Police Service Commission, which, under the Police Act, the mandate of disciplining senior police officers.
 Meanwhile, the concerned Commissioner has been sent on forced to pave way for the investigations,” said Kadadzera.

-Screenshots shared on WhatsApp and Facebook show that Kaliza solicited sexual favours from several police women.
+Screenshots shared on WhatsApp and Facebook show that Kaliza solicited sexual favours from about 50 police women.

 Reports indicate that Kaliza was demanding sex in exchange for promotions or recruitment of their children into police service.